jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ![weirOverflow](weirtutorial.png)

 ### Environmental engineering applications using OpenFoam (Literature review)
-There are several studies that compare OpenFoam and FLOW-3D commercial CFD software in applications.
+There are several studies that compare OpenFoam and commercial CFD software in applications.

+Report
+General Methodology for developing a CFD model for studying spillway hydraulics using ANSYS Fluent, R. A

+Assessment of spillway modeling Canadian Journal of Civil engineering 35(12, 2008

 ### References